openjusticebe/EURLex-unDump/README.md

 # Undumper utility for EUR-Lex Data Dumps

-A small Python command‑line tool that **copies** EUR-Lex data dump files (HTML, PDF, DOCX, …) from a UUID‑based archive into a clean output folder hierarchy, using metadata fetched from each file’s corresponding metadata archive (to be downloaded separately).
+A small Python command‑line tool that **copies** [EUR-Lex data dump](https://datadump.publications.europa.eu/) files (HTML, PDF, DOCX, …) from a UUID‑based archive using technical identifiers into a clean and customizable output folder hierarchy, using metadata fetched from each file’s corresponding metadata (to be downloaded separately).

 > **Why?** EU Cellar dumps are great, but the folder layout (one UUID
 > folder per document with terse filenames) is a bit uncomfortable
-> browsing.
+> for browsing.
 This script lets you reorganise the dump by year, month,
 > ELI, title — whatever you like — while keeping the original files
 > intact.